andrewdotn/crk-db/README.md

 ## Project Requirements

 * The field data from the original dictionaries should be retained in its original form, and preferably even incorporated into ALTLab's database in an unobtrusive way.
+Each entry in ALTLab's database should include information about the source(s) for each entry, and the source for each sense.

 * The order that sources are imported should commutative (i.e. irrelevant; the script should output the same result regardless of the order the databases are imported).